 |Customer Accounts||Yes||Yes (minimum Basic plan)|

-Winner: As you can see, it’s not clear cut.
-It might depend on the features you need.
-One thing to note is that Wix is cheaper, starting at $23 while it will cost you a minimum of $26 with Squarespace.
+Winner: As you can see, it’s not clear-cut.
+It really depends on the features you need.
+Squarespace comes across as the more mature candidate, however Wix is adding new features all the time and also starts cheaper, starting at $23.
+With Squarespace it will cost you a minimum of $26.

 SEO Capabilities: Please Let Google Notice Me

-If you’ve ever heard rumors about website builders being poor for SEO… well, it’s not that easy.
+If you’ve ever heard rumors about website builders being poor for SEO… well, it’s not so cut-and-dried.
 Our own research shows that you can absolutely rank high with a web builder, and Wix is one of the best ones of them all.
-So does it completely crush Squarespace?
+So, does it completely crush Squarespace?
 Let’s see in this detailed table.

 |Customize URLs||Available for all pages||Available for all pages|